dykyi-roman/book-summary/README.md

 ____
 My rules:

+* Do not create DTO for DTO, VO for VO, Service for Service...
+Any object should be created to solve a problem.

+* Do not use go-to. http://david.tribble.com/text/goto.html#example-e-1

 * Repeat code is - OK, repeat logig is NOT ok.

 * The code must be checked a SOLID principle after code-review (Uncle Bob)

 * Code-review must be doing before manual test

 * Object must be transfer for another (low coupling principle)